The Evil Within: Plot

-Ruvik began designing STEM as a means for him to reshape reality, so that he could physically travel back into his memories and live his life again with Laura.
-Jimenez then took notice of Ruvik's work, and revealed it to Mobius, who wished to use it for their own purposes.
+Ruvik began designing a virtual-reality program known as STEM as a means for him to reshape reality, so that he could physically travel back into his memories and live his life again with Laura.
+Jimenez then took notice of Ruvik's work, and revealed it to a shadowy organization known as Mobius, who wished to use it for their own purposes.
 As a safety measure, Ruvik calibrated STEM to work with only his brain as the core.
 In retaliation, Mobius simply killed him and extracted his brain for installation in order to use the machine, thus allowing Ruvik to maintain control of the STEM world.
 Kidman realizes that Mobius in fact wants the meek Leslie as a replacement for Ruvik's brain – an easily manipulated 'blank slate' mind, which they can use to power STEM and create a world of their own design.

 When Jimenez, aided by Sebastian, tries to use Leslie to return to reality, he realizes that Ruvik wants to transfer his mind to a compatible host, and escape into the real world.
 A beast created from Ruvik's subconscious kills Jimenez, and Ruvik scatters the group across his mind.
 Kidman finds Leslie first and is about to shoot him to prevent Ruvik from using him as a host, when Sebastian and Joseph intervene, prompting her to shoot Joseph, before Ruvik separates them again.

 Sebastian finds Leslie and guides him back to the hospital.
 At the top of the lighthouse, he sees his own body in a bathtub hooked to the STEM machine.
 Kidman arrives and attempts to convince Sebastian that Leslie has to die.
 Ruvik interrupts them, gets hold of Leslie, and absorbs him.

 Sebastian battles a gigantic creature created from Ruvik's subconscious and defeats it, waking up in the bathtub.
 He pulls himself off the machine, removes Ruvik's brain from the STEM, and crushes it.
 He wakes up in the tub again with Kidman by his side, monitoring him.
 Kidman motions for Sebastian to stay quiet.
-Sebastian falls unconscious, and later wakes up in the same tub, with no one around except for the bodies of Jimenez and Connelly.
+Sebastian falls unconscious, and later wakes up in the same tub, with no one around except for the bodies of Jimenez and Connelly, whose deaths in STEM killed them in real life as well.
 As police and S.W.A.T. reinforcements arrive, Sebastian exits the hospital and notices Leslie walking out of the main gates.